-• The HOME Consortium partners with the Ocala Housing Authority on affordable housing projects.
+• The HOME Consortium partners with the Ocala Housing Authority and Habitat for Humanity of Marion county on developing affordable housing projects.

 Describe coordination with the Continuum of Care and efforts to address the needs of homeless persons (particularly chronically homeless individuals and families, families with children, veterans, and unaccompanied youth) and persons at risk of homelessness.